 Woodpeckers won’t nest that early, but they do start claiming territory from late winter onwards.

 Pack the Box Full

 Excavating a nest is a natural part of woodpecker mating activity, so be sure to pack the box full of untreated pine or cedar wood chips or shavings.
 Coarse sawdust will work too but avoid fine sawdust as it traps moisture easily and is hard for birds to work with.

-    Bonus: packing the box full to the rafters discouraging starlings and other early-nesting birds from usurping the boxes.
+Bonus: Packing the box full to the rafters will discourage starlings and other early-nesting birds from usurping the box.

 If the woodpeckers happen to empty the box, go ahead and add a few more inches of fill to keep them happy.

 Flicker Nest Boxes